Legislative session is a battleground in Kentucky governor’s race

 For the first time a legislature controlled by one party faces a governor of the other party seeking re-election.
 Expect curveballs and brushbacks.

-Kentucky Gov. Andy Beshear greets attendees in the House chamber during the State of the Commonwealth address in Frankfort on Jan.
-4. (Photo for Kentucky Lantern by Arden Barnes)
+The Beshears greet attendees in the House chamber during the State of the Commonwealth address in Frankfort on Jan.
+4. (Kentucky Lantern photo by Arden Barnes)

 FRANKFORT. – The General Assembly is back in the state capital, and we can safely assume the governor’s not happy about it.